Hellseher/woc/README.md

 # 00. Way of Codding - Intro #
 \[[01.](./src/en/01.md)\]

+> ... both genetic change and the process called learning are stochastic
+> processes.
+In each case there is, I believe, a stream of events that is random
+> in certain aspects and in each case there is a nonrandom selective process
+> which causes certain of the random components to 'survive' longer than others.
+> Without the random, there can be no new thing...

+_Gregory Bateson "Mind and Nature a necessary unity"_

 ## Welcome ##
 Hi there, in thees tiny articles I'll try to describe the way of Samurai... and